-A strong immune system and healthy gut is needed to naturally fight off infection and disease.
+A strong immune system and a healthy gut is needed to naturally fight off infection and disease.
 Outside of feeding correctly; anytime a dog is placed on antibiotics, probiotics should be given at the same time (one hour after the antibiotic).
 A good source of probiotics (all aren’t good) will replenish what the antibiotics drain from the dog’s system.

 If you continue to just place the dog on antibiotics and continue to feed the same unhealthy diet – unwanted results will continue over and over again.
 The dog’s immune system will remain weak and cause bigger health problems as the dog ages.
 His body just doesn’t have the necessary tools to make it happen once his body is depleted of all the healthy bacteria in the gut.

 Hippocrates stated that “all disease begins in the gut“.

 You would think that since veterinarians take the Hippocratic Oath that they would be taught more about food and natural health, but, they are not and nor do many of them care.

 So, what does this mean?
 It means that you should do what it takes to feed your dog correctly.
 Not just feed him as a convenience for yourself by opening a bag of cheap, processed food and throwing it in a bowl and expecting him to be healthy.
 Your dog’s body isn’t designed to work that way.
 Food alone is the biggest problem for chronic ear infections in dogs.

 It’s important when your dog is on antibiotics especially, or currently has an infection to provide probiotics at the same time.